King Solomon's Inkatha (1920's)

 At the time of Inkatha's launch in 1975 the

-names of ANC leaders Nelson Mandela, Walter Sisulu, Goven Mbeki, Moses Mabhida
+names of ANC leaders Nelson Mandela, Walter Sisulu, Govan Mbeki, Moses Mabhida

 and others including PAC leader Robert Sobukwe were being whispered in quiet

 corners.
-Dr. Buthelezi, from the beginning, spoke of them in his speeches and
+Prince Buthelezi, from the beginning, spoke of them in his speeches and

 even quoted them, which was a punishable offence.
 He raised questions